Change. Where does it begin? With me, with you—because we’re all for improvement until the consequences of improvement jolt us and create discomfort.

 In A Sense of Urgency, John Kotter warns about complacency and shares that “urgency means ‘of pressing importance.’
 When people have a true sense of urgency, they think that action on critical issues is needed now, not eventually, not when it fits into a schedule.
 Now means making real progress every single day.
 Critically important means challenges that are central to success or survival, winning or losing.”

 I view excellence “of pressing importance.”
-Our workplaces, our lives, our world needs to act on critical issues and face the challenges central to our success—indeed, our very survival.
+Our workplaces, our lives, and our world need to act on critical issues and face the challenges central to our success—indeed, our very survival.

 How will you create transparency, establish urgency, and give people stories they can embrace for change?